dschibster/salesforce-task-files-download/README.md

 # dschibster's adjustment

-My adjustments to the script that @snorf made was to include the possibility to query from Tasks, which is problematic because Tasks can't be the element of a "LinkedEntity IN ()" query.
+My adjustments to the script that [snorf](https://github.com/snorf) made was to adjust the script specifically to query from Tasks, which is problematic because Tasks can't be the element of a "LinkedEntity IN ()" query.
 That's why this (admittedly hacky) solution constructs the Query in chunks of 200 records with a big concatenation of "Id1 OR Id2 OR Id3".

 In a smoke test done for a customer we were able to download files from over 1000 tasks.